ninety-six/mono-fractal/README.md

 - Statuses for components & documentation pages improved
 - Template export function included

-You can find out more about Fractal Atomic [here](https://github.com/ninety-six/Fractal-Atomic).
+You can find out more about Fratomic [here](https://github.com/ninety-six/fratomic).